 Figure 2.
 Information sources required and conceptual application of the SBWDSS to calculate spruce-fir stand volume impacts for alternative SBW defoliation scenarios.

 More recently, Hennigar et al. (2007) developed methods to represent SBWDSS stand impacts in Woodstock (Remsoft 2015) allowing linear optimized replanning of harvest, salvage, and foliage protection treatment schedules under deterministic scenarios of outbreak.
 This integrated modeling approach has been developed further by FORUS Research into a software plugin for Woodstock known as Accuair ForPRO.
-ForPRO has been recently used to strategically evaluate potential timber supply losses and cost-benefit ratios of foliage protection programs in New Brunswick (Hennigar et al. 2013; Chang et al. 2012), Newfoundland (Iqbal et al. 2011), and Maine (Hennigar et al. 2011) for a variety of outbreak and management scenarios.
+ForPRO has been used to strategically evaluate potential timber supply losses and cost-benefit ratios of foliage protection programs in New Brunswick (Hennigar et al. 2013; Chang et al. 2012), Newfoundland (Iqbal et al. 2011), and Maine (Hennigar et al. 2011) for a variety of outbreak and management scenarios.

 Contact Chris Hennigar at FORUS Research for more information about ForPRO and recent developments.